The Highest Paying Majors in 2026 (Real Salary Data)

 Do You Need a STEM Degree to Earn a High Salary?

 No. Several non-STEM majors regularly produce six-figure earners by mid-career.
-The gap between STEM and non-STEM narrows substantially after year five.
+The gap between STEM and non-STEM narrows after year five, and in some fields it disappears entirely.

 High-Paying Non-STEM Paths